mouseless/baked/unreleased.md

   - `InjectedData` is introduced for components to provide values, e.g. parameter data, to its child commponents
   - `CompositeData` is introduced to combine data from different sources
+  - `ModalLayout` is introduced for pages like login
+  - `CustomPage` is introduced to allow custom pages through baked ui
 - Beta features are available in `Baked.Recipe.Service.Application`;
   - `Jwt` authentication feature implementation is now added with `JwtTokenBuilder` implementation of `ITokenBuilder` service